Engee documentation

 1

-• Vector signal - an ordered set of data of the same type, organised as a vector, which has a direction and may contain multiple elements.
+• Vector signal is an ordered set of data of the same type, organized as a vector, which has a direction and can contain several elements.

 example dimension vector